 Node v announces the changes in choosing the root node by sending a local broadcast message SetRoot to its neighbours.
 In case of topological changes, this message is also used to announce the new neighbours of the current structure.
+The algorithm thus allows cluster merging or splitting, which meets the Requirement 1 from Section 4.1.
+We make the observation that there is no additional strain in terms of communication overhead on the clusterheads compared to the other nodes.

 Let us consider the example from Figure 2.
 A BAN is associated with each person, consisting of five nodes placed in various locations: backpack, belt, pocket and wrist.
 The clustering structure is seen from the perspective of node 4, which is attached to the wrist of the left person.
-The clusterheads are represented with bigger, red-filled circles (nodes 1 and 8).
-The red arrows indicate the assignment of the other nodes to the current clusterheads.
+The clusterheads are represented with big circles (nodes 1 and 8).
+The dark-coloured arrows indicate the assignment of the other nodes to the current clusterheads.
 Node 7 is unassigned, as the shared-context recognition algorithm did not associate this node with any of the neighbouring clusterheads at the previous time step.
-The grey arrows show the confidence values computed by node 4 at the current time step in this particular case.
+The light-coloured arrows show the confidence values computed by node 4 at the current time step in this particular case.
 The confidence values for the nodes on the same body with node 4 range between 0.66 and 0.88, while for the other body they lie between 0.39 and 0.57.
-Because the confidence of sharing the same context with the root node 1 is 0.66and above the threshold, node 4 keeps the current root.
-Otherwise, it would become unassigned (node 4 has some neighbours with the same context, having a valid root node), or assigned to the other cluster, if the confidence value for the neighbouring root node 8 was higher than the threshold.
+Because the confidence of sharing the same context with the root node 1 is 0.66 and above the threshold, node 4 keeps the current root.
+Otherwise, it would have become unassigned (node 4 has some neighbours with the same context, having a valid root node), or assigned to the other cluster, if the confidence value for the neighbouring root node 8 was higher than the threshold.